dwhitnee/archery/README.md

 Copyright (c) 2023 <a href="http://dwhitnee.s3-website-us-east-1.amazonaws.com/">David Whitney</a>

 ## About
 This is a collection of Archery apps for tournaments and training.
+All web-based, written in vanilla Javascript and VueJS.
+AWS DynamoDB and AWS Lambda are the database.

 ## Tournament Timer
 https://dwhitnee.github.io/archer/timer